 Dentistry for children starts young and should be promoted right at the start of the formation of their very first tooth.
 Not when a good number of teeth show up.
 This is something that we see far too often and can often lead to a higher amount of dental work needed.

 A common reason for parents not walking to take their children to the dentist is also the concern about a baby crying once they are at the dental office.
 The image of children crying and panicking at the dentist’s office is far too common and can understandably be stressful for parents.

 However, when we look at the recommendation of taking your baby to the dentist at the age of 1 or when their first tooth erupts, you have to remember that at that age your children will be too young to be nervous.

 Since baby teeth are temporary, some can overlook the importance of primary teeth, especially when they will fall out.
-The importance of baby teeth includes helping children develop strong speech skills, promote chewing and good nutrition and also confidence for smiling and interacting with others.
+The importance of baby teeth includes helping children develop strong speech skills, promoting chewing and good nutrition, and also confidence for smiling and interacting with others.

 Baby teeth also are the precursors to adult teeth, which can have an effect on the future development of adult teeth and their positioning.
 This can increase the severity of orthodontic treatment that may be needed.